gomorpheus/morpheus-docs/library/options/option_types.rst

 TYPE
   - **Text:** Text Input Field

+  - **Text Area:** A text area input, when selected an additional option appears to allow the user to configure the default number of visible rows in the text area

   - **Select List:** Populated by Option Lists, presents a manual or REST-populated dropdown list

   - **Checkbox:** Checkbox for ``on`` or ``off`` values